Donders-Institute/bidscoin/README.md

 <img name="bidsmap-sample" src="./docs/bidsmap_sample.png" alt="bidsmap_sample example" width="700">

 *Bidsmap_sample example.
 As indicated by the solid arrowline, the set of DICOM values (suitable to uniquely identify the DICOM series) are used here a key-set that maps onto the set of BIDS labels.
 Note that certain BIDS labels are enclosed by pointy brackets, marking their [dynamic value](#dynamic-values).
 In this bidsmap, as indicated by the dashed arrowline, that means that \<ProtocolName> will be replaced in a later stage by "t1_mprage_sag_p2_iso_1.0".
-Also note that in this bidsmap there was only one T1-image, but there where two different fMRI runs (here because of multi-echo, but multiple tasks could also be listed)*
+Also note that in this bidsmap there was only one T1-image, but there were two different fMRI runs (here because of multi-echo, but multiple tasks could also be listed)*

 The `participant_label` and `session_label` sub-sections can be used to set the subject/session-labels using DICOM values instead of the subject/session-labels from the sourcefolder (e.g. when the subject- and/or session-label was entered at the scanner console).
 The `extra_data` sub-section will contain all series that were not identified otherwise.